Georgia runoff: Democrats win first of two US Senate elections | DW | 06.01.2021

 As legislative cooperation between Democrats and Republicans has been deadlocked in recent years, Democrat control of the Senate is seen as being critical for the fate of incoming President Joe Biden's agenda.

-In one contest, incumbent Republican Loeffler, a 50-year-old former businesswoman, faced Democrat Warnock, 51, who is a pastor of the Atlanta church where Martin Luther King Jr. grew up and preached.
+In one contest, incumbent Republican Loeffler, a 50-year-old former businesswoman, faced Democrat Warnock, 51.

 The other contest, puts 71-year-old Republican Perdue, a former businessman, against Democrat 33-year-old Ossoff, a former congressional aide and journalist.
 If Ossoff wins, he would be the youngest member of the Senate.